EricCanull/fxexperience2/README.md

 	- FXControls animation demos
 2. FXExperience-Controls
 	- Lots of animation effects for javafx controls.
-	- Scenebuilder's colorpicker tool (Modified).
+	- Scenebuilder's colorpicker toolController (Modified).
-	- Jasper's original colorpicker tool.
+	- Jasper's original colorpicker toolController.

 For more info about this app and other JavaFX features please